saurodeepde7384-glitch/Heart-Disease-Prediction/README.md

 * Most Frequent Imputation
 * One-Hot Encoding

-Both pipelines are combined using **ColumnTransformer**, ensuring that each feature type receives the appropriate preprocessing automatically.
+Both pipelines are combined using **Column Transformer**, ensuring that each feature type receives the appropriate preprocessing automatically.

 ---